Creedence Clearwater Revival: Name change to Creedence Clearwater Revival (1968–1969)

 By 1968, AM radio programmers around the U.S. took note when CCR's cover of the 1956 rockabilly song "Susie Q" received substantial airplay in the San Francisco Bay area and on Chicago's WLS-AM.
 It was the band's second single, its first to reach the top 40 (number 11), and its only top-40 hit not written by John Fogerty.
-Two other singles were released from their May 1968 debut self-titled album, a cover of Screamin' Jay Hawkins's "I Put a Spell on You" (number 58) and "Porterville" (released on the Scorpio label with writing credited to "T. Spicebush Swallowtail"), written during Fogerty's time in the Army Reserve.
+Two other singles were released from their May 1968 self-titled debut album, a cover of Screamin' Jay Hawkins' "I Put a Spell on You" (number 58) and "Porterville" (released on the Scorpio label with writing credited to "T. Spicebush Swallowtail"), written during Fogerty's time in the Army Reserve.